xrdocs/telemetry/_tutorials/2019-03-31-sensor-paths-for-segment-routing-traffic-engineering.md

 No need to modify the metrics.json file for this one: it's included in the default metrics.json file in pipeline.

 The "interface" to monitor in this case is actually the name of the SR-TE policy.
-The name is a combination of the policy's color and tailend, e.g. "srte_c_10_ep_1.1.1.6" for Color 10, Tail-end 1.1.1.6.
+The name is a combination of the policy's color and tailend, e.g. "srte_c_10_ep_1.1.1.6" is the index name for the policy with Color 10, Tail-end 1.1.1.6.

 The following graph shows traffic starting to flow through seven SR-TE policies: